squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 # Setting up site search

-Material for MkDocs provides an excellent, client-side search implementation, omitting the need for the integration of third-party services, which might be tricky to integrate to be compliant with data privacy regulations.
-Moreover, with some effort, search can be made available [offline].
+Material for MkDocs provides an excellent client-side search implementation, omitting the need for the integration of third-party services, which might not be compliant with privacy regulations.
+Moreover, search even works [offline], allowing users to download your documentation.

   [offline]: #offline-search